 Nobody should ever hear words like ‘why have we got this bolt left over?’.

 In contract risk management terms, the question would be something like ‘why did this happen?’.
 Sometimes this question might be unrealistic, but when has that ever mattered?

-Any deficit in the contract management support ecosystem can be a source of risk.
+Any deficit in the contract risk management approach can be a source of issue.
 A sample of such deficits and their potential risks can include: